juliafmorgado/julia/content/english/posts/2024-04-03_cloud-native-dev-challenge1.md

 </body>
 </html>
 ```
-This HTML structure provides a user interface for inputting and displaying text.
+> This HTML file sets up a simple user interface for a To-Do List application that allows inputting, saving and displaying text.

-Now create a new file named app.js in your project directory (again, I'm keeping my static file under a public folder), and paste the following code:
+Now create a new file named app.js in the project directory (again, I'm keeping my static files under a public folder) by running the command `touch public/app.js`.

+Paste the following code:

 ```
 // Function to save text